puritys/nodejs-phplike/README.md

 Execute phplike in global mode sample
 -------------------------------

-If you require the index.js of phplike, then you can use the phplike's functions in global object.
-It means that you don't need the prefix to call the phplike's function.
-To execute functions like a real php coding.
+You can directly use the phplike functions.
+The functions of phplike are defined at the global object when you require the index.js.
+It means that you don't need the prefix before calling the phplike's function.
+The Node.js coding will be more like PHP's.
+The only one disadvantage is that defining a function at global object is easier to meet the conflict problem.

 exec(command, printInScreen = true);